dlcs/protagonist/docs/rfcs/022-stub-assets.md

 ### Customer Controlled 'special' Space

 We could allow customers to specify their own unique 'stub asset' space, controllable by configuration.
 The additional complexity overhead for this seem unnecessary.

+### Adjuncts as Asset-lite

+With the above suggestions, adjuncts share a lot of functionality with assets.
+Would it have been useful to treat them in a very similar way to assets?

+Effectively "file" only assets, with a separate table modelling how they are rendered on generated Manifests?